 All the shopping is done and the gifts are wrapped.
 The cookies are baked, cards are stamped, the salt dough ornaments are made and you are lounging on the couch wondering… what am I going to do for the next 10 days?
 Well we are here to save the day!
+HAHA!
 You can make this Ruffled Tree Skirt!
 That’s what I did in every spare minute for the last 4 days!
 Maybe not the best use of these precious countdown days but isn’t it pretty?
-It makes me happy.
+This Ruffle Christmas Tree skirt makes me happy.

 1. Cut a 44″ diameter circle from a large piece of felt, fleece, or wool.
 An old blanket would work well but you can also use a sheet in a pinch.
 To draw a circle, pin one end of a string to the center of the fabric and tie a marker to the other end (22″ out.)
 With string stretched to the max, draw your circle.

 2. Draw a straight line out from the center to the edge of the circle.
 Repeat 3 times at 90 degrees to make a “+”